It’s been quite a year so far! See what I’ve been up to while teaching 4th grade this year.

 To go along with the economy system, we have bankers.
-Each student has a banking folder where their salary sticky note and banking log are kept.
+Each student has a banking folder where their salary sticky note and banking logs are kept.

-This year I got more creative and organized and labeled each banking folder with Scotch Expressions color tape and then put matching tape on the binder clip as well.
+This year I got more creative and organized and labeled each banking folder with Scotch Expressions color tape and then put matching tape on the binder clip.
 This allows student bankers to quickly find their banking clients when we bank each week.

 I went all out over the summer and redesigned our 4th grade money.
 We only have 3 different denominations.
 I love it!
 I also designed money for 6th grade with a sports theme, and it turned out super cute.

 Homework Checking System

 This picture is actually from last year, and I’ve updated the sheet since.
 We use a Homework Hot Spot to turn in homework each day.
 My homework checkers simply “X” if a student has turned in their homework and leave it blank if it’s missing.
 I can quickly glance at who’s missing work and add an “M” to my online grade book to let parents know immediately.
 When students turn in all homework on time, all week, they get their homework cards punched.
 A full card = $500.

 No More Messy Desks

 End of Year Testing…in February

 And finally, this past week, we took our first “end of year” test.
 Yes, in February.
 The writing portion of the Utah SAGE test was given early this year to have educators from around the state participate in professional development that shows how the writing portion of the SAGE is graded.
-We’ve been focusing a lot on writing this year and it’s one of my goals for my professional portfolio.
+We’ve been focusing a lot on writing this year, and it’s one of my goals for my professional portfolio.
 I made my students little treats for the two days of testing.